Heavy Motor Insurance Queensland

 - A pre-employment medical check

 - Driving/aptitude tests.
-The range of driving tests will vary according to the organisation and the type of work but could include an
+The range of driving tests will vary according to the organization and the type of work but could include an

 - intelligence and aptitude test